RedisLabs/redislabs-docs/content/rs/getting-started/memtier-benchmark.md

 - Write objects only, no reads
 - A 500 byte object
-- Each object will have random data in the value
+- Each object has random data in the value
-- Each key will have a random pattern, then a colon, followed by a random pattern.
+- Each key has a random pattern, then a colon, followed by a random pattern.

 Run this command until it fills up your database to where you want it